Electric Rod Actuators vs. Hydraulic Cylinders: A Comparison

 Cold temperatures present other problems for hydraulic systems.
 Cold oil causes sluggish and inconsistent operation until the oil is warm—which in turn causes large swings in force and speed.
 Hot to cold temperature swings can also affect the integrity of the rod seal—a critical component that helps to prevent leaks and contamination.
 Oil tank heaters can manage start-up temperatures, but they are an extra component and expense.

 Electric actuators, on the other hand, can be deployed with extreme temperature grease which allows for quick, effective starts in cold temperatures.
 There is usually a small performance difference in force repeatability from a cold to a warm temperature.
-This difference is acceptable in most applications.
+This difference is acceptable in most applications, often making it preferable to choose electric over hydraulic actuators.

 Figure 6: Electric systems are not susceptible to fluid thickening in cold temperatures and perform consistently despite fluctuations in temperature swings